 ]]>

-https://blog.detassigny.net/posts/9/mocking-in-php-3-mockery Wed, 14 Oct 2020 21:19:55 +0200 Gabriel de Tassigny
+http://blog.detassigny.net/posts/9/mocking-in-php-3-mockery Wed, 14 Oct 2020 21:19:55 +0200 Gabriel de Tassigny

-Mocking in PHP #2: PHPUnit mocks https://blog.detassigny.net/posts/8/mocking-in-php-2-phpunit-mocks How to use PHPUnit built-in mocking system As we've seen in the previous article, writing your own mocks is certainly a good way to understand how mocking works and why it's a powerful tool in the context of unit tests.
+Mocking in PHP #2: PHPUnit mocks http://blog.detassigny.net/posts/8/mocking-in-php-2-phpunit-mocks How to use PHPUnit built-in mocking system As we've seen in the previous article, writing your own mocks is certainly a good way to understand how mocking works and why it's a powerful tool in the context of unit tests.
 However, writing custom mocks takes time and can generate a lot of code once your code base starts to grow.

 Most developers use mocking tools or frameworks to avoid this issue.